ZeyuLIU-UST/FPQC-SAC-main/README.md

 ### 3. Run The Extended Ablation Suite

-The extended suite reproduces the ablation, bottleneck, encoder, DRL baseline, and rule-based checks.
-It also runs each fixed data group in order and does not require editing YAML configs:
+The extended suite covers the ablation, bottleneck, encoder, DRL baseline, and rule-based checks listed in the [experiment matrix](#experiment-matrix).
+It runs each data group in order:

 ```bash
 CUDA_VISIBLE_DEVICES=0 \